Contact the Adult Speech and Language Therapy Service

 - Call 01326 435 965.

-- Email the Adult Speech and Language Therapy Service
+- Email the Adult Speech and Language Therapy Service.

-The Community Adult Speech and Language Team is a countywide service with access to highly specialised therapists.
+We are a countywide service with access to highly specialised therapists.

 We help people with vital communication and swallowing skills.